Fees and Scholarships

-- Be permanently resident in a developing Commonwealth country.
+- Be permanently resident in an eligible Commonwealth country.

-- By August 2016, hold a first degree of at least upper second class (2:1) standard, or a second class degree and a relevant postgraduate qualification (usually a Master's degree).
+- By October 2018, hold a first degree of at least upper second class (2:1) standard, or a second class degree and a relevant postgraduate qualification (usually a Master's degree).

-- Not have studied or worked for one (academic) year or more in a developed country.
+- Not have studied or worked for one (academic) year or more in a high-income country.

 See the full eligibility criteria on the Commonwealth’s website.